 Huma Bird, The Bird of Fortune

-If you have traveled to Iran and visited Persepolis, you can see the sculptures of Huma Birds there, high above the ground to bring happiness and fortune for Darius I, his kingdom and all Iranians.
+If you have traveled to Iran and visited Persepolis, you can see the sculptures of Huma Birds there, high above the ground to bring happiness and fortune to Darius I, his kingdom, and all Iranians.

 Al, The Invisible Monster